google/google-authenticator-libpam/README.md

 your home directory with the proper option.
 In this mode, clock skew is irrelevant and the window size option now applies to how many codes beyond the current one that would be accepted, to reduce synchronization problems.

+### grace_period=seconds

+If present and non-zero, provide a grace period during which a second verification code will not be requested.
+Try setting seconds to 86400 to allow a full-day between requesting codes; or 3600 for an hour.

+This works by adding an (IP address, timestamp) pair to the security file after a successful one-time-password login;
+only the last ten distinct IP addresses are tracked.